Rideshare (Uber, Lyft, Sidecar) Accidents

 However, along with their rise in popularity has come a rise in the number of accidents involving ridesharing drivers.
 In fact, because ridesharing drivers are often new at commercial driving, unfamiliar with the areas they are driving, and distracted with a smart phone app, they may be more likely to be involved in accidents than other drivers.

 If you have been injured in an accident with a ridesharing driver, or while a passenger in a ridesharing service, you will need San Francisco personal injury attorneys who know how to navigate the problematic and changing landscape of insurance and liability for ridesharing services.
-The team at Walker, Hamilton & Koenig, LLP has the expertise and experience to hold the companies at fault for your injuries accountable and ensure you receive just compensation.
+The team at Walker, Hamilton & Kearns, LLP has the expertise and experience to hold the companies at fault for your injuries accountable and ensure you receive just compensation.

 What are rideshare services?